Rocket 88: Influence

 Ike Turner himself said, in an interview with Holger Petersen:

+The song was covered by several artists over the years, the first being Bill Haley & His Comets in July 1951.
 No matter which version deserves the accolade, "Rocket 88" is seen as a prototype rock and roll song in musical style and lineup, as well as its lyrical theme, in which an automobile serves as a metaphor for sexual prowess.

+Album appearances

+The song appears on the 1959 compilation album Oldies in Hi Fi (Chess LP 1439), on the 1983 Charly Records compilation Red Hot and Blue (a tribute to 1950s Memphis DJ Dewey Phillips), and on the 1987 compilation The Best of Chess Rock 'N' Roll (Chess CH2-6024).